Ontario Children’s Aid Societies call for inquest into Indigenous youth deaths

 “These recent deaths have again highlighted the challenges faced by indigenous children and youth in Ontario, particularly those from northern communities,” it said.
 “Those who are brought south because the mental health and other treatment resources they need are not available in their communities are not well-served by the current residential care system.”

-The association said it is committed to working with indigenous agencies, First Nation communities, and the Association of Native Child and Family Services Agencies of Ontario to ensure that a “much more consistent and holistic service is provided.”
+The association said it is committed to working with Indigenous agencies, First Nation communities, and the Association of Native Child and Family Services Agencies of Ontario to ensure that a “much more consistent and holistic service is provided.”

 “At the same time, we are committed to advocating for the services that these children and youth require to be made available closer to their home communities,” it said.